epogrebnyak/justsubs/README.md

 Pipelne:

-1. decide what captions or subtitles are available for a video or choose default language 'en';
+1. decide what captions or subtitles are available for a video or choose default language `'en'`;
 2. download [VTT file](https://en.wikipedia.org/wiki/WebVTT);
 3. extract text from VTT[^1].